TV-Rename/tvrename/quickstart.md

 ## 4. Ongoing Monitoring

- 1. Go to the ***When to watch*** tab to see all known future information (including airdates) of shows you are following.
+ 1. Go to the ***When to watch*** tab to see all known future information (including air dates) of shows you are following.

  2. In the ***Search Folders*** tab of **Options>Preferences** ticking the "Monitor folders for changes" box will tell TV Rename to automatically scan whenever a new file is made available.

 ## 5. Sit back, relax, and let TV Rename do all the hard work for you!

 ***Whatever changes TV Rename makes to your recording names the season and episode details will remain untouched.***
 *It is highly unlikely that the names of the recordings will get screwed up, but, should it happen, the problem should be easily fixable after changing some settings, or adding new rules.
-At least, that's the theory. :)*
+At least, that's the theory.*